AtlerMatter/HadronCraft/README.md

 In terms of resources: Antimatter, Strange Matter, Exotic Matter, Lead (and later mabe more stuff)

-And much much more that i have planned :D
+And much much more that i have planned!